yetisoftworks/MeshyDB.SDK/docs/users/forgetting_password.rst

          POST https://api.meshydb.com/{clientKey}/users/forgotpassword HTTP/1.1
          Content-Type: application/json
+         tenant: {tenant}

            {
              "username": "username_testermctesterson"
            }

       |parameters|

-      clientKey : string
+      tenant : string
+         Indicates which tenant data to use.
+If not provided, it will use the configured default. clientKey : string
-         Indicates which tenant you are connecting for authentication. username : string
+         Indicates which account you are connecting for authentication. username : string
         User name to be reset.